Chamonix with an American guide

-The Alps of France, Italy and Switzerland offer hut-based mountaineering for all abilities.
-Mont Blanc and the Matterhorn are the most popular because they are tall, but many other peaks have incredible climbing.
+The Alps of France, Italy and Switzerland offer town and hut-based mountaineering and climbing for all abilities.
+Mont Blanc and the Matterhorn are the most popular because they are tall, but many other peaks have even better climbing.
 Joe's personal favorite trip is to meet in Chamonix and climb moderate technical day routes each day.
 Let's climb!

 Hire a guide, not a guide service.
 A guide service is just an office.
 The guide is who keeps you alive.
 All American guides in the Alps are IFMGA-licensed.
 If you hire a guide directly, rather than go through a guide service, it will cost you less, the guide will make more, and you will both be happier.
 Find one of the 100+ IFMGA-licensed American Mountain Guides on the AMGA Hire-A-Guide page.